Naresh1318/Image-Classification-On-Colab/README.md

 ## Get the dataset

 Colab will need to access the [dog breed dataset](https://www.kaggle.com/c/dog-breed-identification).
-It does this by using the copy of the dataset from you google drive account.
+It does this by using a copy of the dataset from you google drive account.
 So, you'll first have to copy over the zip file to your google drive home directory.